 Even if there are no formal openings posted, we still encourage strong applicants to apply.
-However, we expect sincere applicants to have looked at our group's research & publications prior to applying.
+However, we expect sincere applicants to have looked at our lab's research & publications prior to applying.

 If you are interested in joining TU Darmstadt for a Masters degree, please do not contact us, but rather apply directly after having informed yourself about the admissions criteria.
 If you are interested in focusing on computer vision and machine learning, you should consider the focused Masters program in Visual Computing or the general Computer Science program.
 Note that TU Darmstadt does not offer funding for Masters students and that both programs currently require fluency in German.

 (for TU Darmstadt students only)

 If you are already enrolled in a Bachelors or Masters program at TU Darmstadt and would like to work on a thesis project in computer vision or machine learning with us, please come to the office hours of Prof. Stefan Roth, or set up an appointment through Nicole Schätzle, our administrative assistant.
 We currently do not maintain a list of open topics, but our lab often has various open topics.
 Since most topics require prior knowledge of vision and learning, we strongly encourage interested students to take at least some of the relevant computer vision and machine learning classes at TU Darmstadt.

 (for Darmstadt area students only)